"Under-valued and overworked" Sega workers file to unionise

 - READ MORE: The 8 best PC games you need to play in 2023

-Last night (April 24), staff at Sega Of America announced the formation of Allied Employees Guild Improving Sega (AEGIS), which has partnered with Communications Workers Of America to unionise their workplace.
+Last night (April 24), staff at Sega Of America announced the formation of Allied Employees Guild Improving Sega (AEGIS-CWA), which has partnered with Communications Workers Of America to unionise their workplace.

-As detailed on Twitter, AEGIS’ mission is to secure higher pay, improved benefits, more opportunities for advancement, improved workloads, and “adequate staffing of departments to end patterns of overwork”.
+As detailed on Twitter, AEGIS-CWA’ mission is to secure higher pay, improved benefits, more opportunities for advancement, improved workloads, and “adequate staffing of departments to end patterns of overwork”.

-“Nearly a third of Sega’s long-time workers still lack full-time status, paid time off, proper training, or even bereavement leave, despite dedicating years of their lives to Sega,” wrote AEGIS.
+“Nearly a third of Sega’s long-time workers still lack full-time status, paid time off, proper training, or even bereavement leave, despite dedicating years of their lives to Sega,” wrote AEGIS-CWA.

 We believe that the passionate, hardworking people at our Irvine offices deserve a say in our working conditions, and we are joining together to advocate for change in our workplace.